Beadwork Colour Scheme: Five Tips

 Beadwork colour schemes present one of the greatest challenges when starting a new beading project.
 It’s not a problem if you’ve bought a kit or you’re following a pattern where the colour scheme has been decided for you.
 However, if you enjoyed the kit or pattern and want to re-make it, you’re into the colour choice territory!
 A lot of people end up using the same colour palette over and over again because they know they will like it.
 So what happens if you want a taste of adventure?
 How do you choose a new beadwork colour scheme?
 You can just pop into your local bead shop and try different tubes of beads against one another to see what takes your fancy, but it’s often a good idea to have some thoughts about what you might like to try before you start, so here are five ideas to guide you.

-Option 5: learn the basics of colour theory and use this to help you choose your beadwork colour schemes.
+Learn the basics of colour theory and use this to help you choose your beadwork colour schemes.
 Although this is a vast subject, you can very quickly start using some of the basic rules.
 Experiment for yourself and see which bead combinations work for you.
-If you need some help with this, I put together an exercise to help you discover how bead colours will work (or clash!) with one another.
+If you need some help with this, then try out my online beading class.
 You can find it here.

 Most of all, have fun and don’t be afraid to try something different.